BetterThanTomorrow/calva/docs/site/static-only.md

+---
+title: Static Calva
+description: How to use Calva with other REPL clients
+---

 # Use Calva w/o the REPL

 Why would anyone want to use a Clojure editor without a REPL?
 It could be because you prefer some other REPL client over [Calva's ditto](https://calva.io/try-first/), like [Clover](https://github.com/mauricioszabo/clover/), but would be lacking Calva's [clojure-lsp](https://clojure-lsp.github.io/clojure-lsp/) support, [formatter](formatting.md), [Paredit](paredit.md), [highlighter](highlight), etcetera.